Taylor Swift–Ticketmaster controversy

 Taylor Swift performing on the Eras Tour in 2023.
 Ticketmaster received criticism for mishandling the U.S. ticket sale of the tour.

 The American ticket sales platform Ticketmaster and its parent company Live Nation Entertainment were met with widespread public criticism and political scrutiny over blunders in selling tickets to the 2023 United States leg of the Eras Tour, the sixth concert tour by Taylor Swift, in November 2022.
 Media outlets have often referred to it as the Taylor Swift–Ticketmaster fiasco.

 Media outlets described the demand for the Eras Tour's tickets as "astronomical", with 3.5 million people registering for the Ticketmaster's Verified Fan pre-sale program in the U.S. When the sale went online on November 15, 2022, the website crashed in an hour, with users logged out or in a frozen queue; however, 2.4 million tickets were sold, breaking the record for the highest single-day ticket sales ever by an artist.
 Ticketmaster attributed the crash to heavy site traffic—"historically unprecedented demand with millions showing up"—but users complained about poor customer service.
 Live Nation blamed Swift's "staggering" demand "overwhelming" them beyond capacity, and canceled the general sale due to "insufficient" inventory along with an apology.

-Scalpers had purchased a large number of tickets and put them on ticket resale websites for exorbitant prices.
+Scalpers had purchased a large number of tickets and put them on websites for exorbitant prices.
 Numerous fans and consumer groups alleged that Ticketmaster was deceitful.
 In response, several U.S. Congress members voiced to revert the 2010 merger of Ticketmaster and Live Nation, (Note: Ticketmaster is a ticket sales and distribution company; Live Nation is a tour promotion and venue operation company.
 They merged in 2010 to form a consolidated entertainment company, Live Nation Entertainment.) which they dubbed a monopoly lacking competitive pressure, leading to substandard service and extortionate prices.
 Swift's tour promoter, AEG Presents, said Ticketmaster's exclusive deals with the majority of U.S. live venues coerced AEG into working with them.
 In December 2022, several fans sued Ticketmaster for many violations such as intentional deception, fraud, price fixing, and antitrust.
 Publications stated the controversy highlighted one of the longstanding issues in the music industry and that the United States Department of Justice had been investigating the merger.